 Description: This course covers the core concepts and skills for developing software in an organizational context, including agile software development techniques, as well as the socio-cultural aspects of the systems analysis and design process.
-May not be used for degree credit with MSIS 5653.
-Course previously offered as MSIS 3303 and MGMT
+Course previously offered as MSIS 3303 and MGMT 3033.